"Bass solo, take one. (echo)

 - John Taylor: Type C, especially as he's Heterosexual Life-Partners with the only consistent member of the band, Nick Rhodes.
 Also a mild case of A, since John's unorthodox and genre-defying basslines were uncommon at the time, but widely emulated since then.

 - Jeroen Paul Thesseling: Type A. Playing with two acclaimed Technical Death Metal (Pestilence and Obscura) bands is bound to get you some respect.
-Also a Type D of sorts, and he has done flamenco and jazz work.
+Also a Type D of sorts, and he has done flamenco and jazz work and is also somewhat well-known in microtonal music circles.
 Most people know him for his monster 7-string fretless bass.

 - D.D.
 Verni is a Type A and Type C, as he's the only founding member remaining other than Bobby, in addition to his basslines playing a very prominent role in the band's sound.